CodeMark complaints

 • if it is found as a result of the investigation that the grounds for disciplinary action are established, MBIE can decide to take statutory intervention/s that are outlined in section 203C.

-There is nothing preventing a person from making a complaint directly to the PCB before, during, or after making a complaint to the CE (MBIE) under section 202.
-The processes could occur simultaneously.
-However, in this situation MBIE may decide to put the section 202 complaint process on hold until the complaint process between the complainant and the PCB has been completed in case the complaint to the PCB resolves the issues and there are no grounds for disciplinary action for the CE (MBIE) to look into.
-Complaints regarding registered PCBs can be sent to the CodeMark team at codemark@mbie.govt.nz.
+You can complain to the PCB at any time, including,before, during, or after making a complaint to the CE (MBIE).
+Both processes could occur simultaneously.
+However, MBIE may pause its process until the complaint process between the complainant and the PCB has been completed in case the PCB resolves the issues and there are no grounds for disciplinary action for the CE (MBIE) to look into.
+Complaints about registered PCBs should be sent to the CodeMark team at codemark@mbie.govt.nz.

 CodeMark misrepresentations

-MBIE also has the power to receive complaints and investigate and enforce offences and penalties under the Building Act 2004 that relate to representations made about CodeMark status as follows:
+MBIE also has the power to receive complaints, investigate and enforce offences and penalties under the Building Act 2004 that relate to misrepresentations made about CodeMark status as follows.
+This includes:

-• Under section 272H, it is an offence to misrepresent a CodeMark product certificate.
+• section 272H, it is an offence to misrepresent a CodeMark product certificate.

 The Official Information Act 1982